bradparker/bradparker.com/bradparker.com/usr/local/src/bradparker.com/site/content/posts/2026-06-30-on-tetrahedra-and-not-being-able-to-be-told-anything.md

 <div
   id="scene-cubeInscribedWireframe"
   style="height: 20rem;"
-  class="rounded-lg border overflow-hidden">
+  class="rounded-lg border overflow-hidden relative">
 </div>

-Tracing lines from the centre of this cube to any two points of the tetrahedron inscibed within it reveals the angle.
+Tracing lines from the centre of this cube to any two points of the tetrahedron inscibed within it reveals the angle I'm looking for.

 <div
   id="scene-cubeInscribedWireframe-angleAOC"
   style="height: 20rem;"
-  class="rounded-lg border overflow-hidden">
+  class="rounded-lg border overflow-hidden relative">
 </div>

 To find it this time I can trace a line ($\overbar{OI}$) at right angles to edge $\overbar{AC}$ to the centre.